earthobservations/luftdatenpumpe/README.rst

 *****
 About
 *****
-Process live and historical data from `luftdaten.info`_.
+Process live and historical data from `luftdaten.info`_, irceline_ and OpenAQ_.
 Filter by station-id, sensor-id and sensor-type, apply reverse geocoding, store into TSDB_ and RDBMS_ databases (InfluxDB_ and PostGIS_), publish to MQTT_ or just output as JSON.

 .. figure:: https://cdn.jsdelivr.net/gh/hiveeyes/luftdatenpumpe@master/doc/logo.svg
     :target: https://github.com/hiveeyes/luftdatenpumpe